flaf/miscellaneous/puppet/modules/confkeeper/README.md

 The `collection` parameter is a string to define the set of providers that the collector will retrieve.
 In a given collection, it must have only one collector.
-It should have several providers but there is only one collector (a collector can be a provider too).
+It should have several providers but there is only one collector for a given collection (a collector can be a provider too).
 The default value of this parameter is `'all'`.

 The `address` parameter is the address (fqdn or IP address etc.) of the collector.
 In fact, this parameter is not used